How it started...

 The manager knew the Bronx and told the group why.
 He reminisced about the "good old' days" when he and his uncles visited The Bronx to set fire to buildings.

-Suffice it to say, no one in our group ever went sky diving again.
+Suffice it to say, no one in the group ever went sky diving again.

-Managers like this are more common across every outdoor activity than they should be.
-And there attempts at being relatable is so bad that according to a study by Pennsylvania State University, 13% of U.S. adults stopped participating in outdoor activities altogether because they simply did not feel welcome.
+Managers like this are more common across the outdoor recreation industry than they should be.
+And their attempts at being relatable is so bad that according to a study by Pennsylvania State University, 13% of U.S. adults stopped participating in outdoor activities altogether because they simply did not feel welcome.

 The study also revealed that the 13% "were significantly more diverse, tended to reside in more urban environments, and earned less annually than existing or new recreationists."